Ravinia station

 Ravinia is a station on Metra's Union Pacific North Line.
 The station is located at 510 Roger Williams Avenue in Highland Park, Illinois.
-In Metra's zone-based fare structure, Ravinia is located in zone E. As of 2018, Ravinia is the 139th busiest of Metra's 236 non-downtown stations, with an average of 326 weekday boardings.
+In Metra's zone-based fare structure, Ravinia is located in zone 3.
+As of 2018, Ravinia is the 139th busiest of Metra's 236 non-downtown stations, with an average of 326 weekday boardings.
 Ravinia is 21.5 mi away from Ogilvie Transportation Center in downtown Chicago, the inbound terminus of the line.
 Trains continue as far north as Kenosha, Wisconsin.

-As of April 25, 2022, Ravinia is served by 23 inbound trains and 21 outbound trains on weekdays, by all 13 trains in both directions on Saturdays, and by all nine trains in each direction on Sundays.
+As of September 20, 2025, Ravinia is served by 50 trains (26 inbound, 24 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.

 Overview

 The Ravinia station was opened in 1889 and includes a station house on the inbound platform which was designed by architect J.E.
 Blunt.
 Exterior work on the building, including the construction of a new roof and repainting, was completed in 2016.